storageos/storageos.github.io/_docs/concepts/ha.md

-If the master volume is lost, a random replica is promoted to master (`D2` or `D3` above) and a new replica is created and synced on an available node (Node 2 or 4) within miliseconds.
+If the master volume is lost, a random replica is promoted to master (`D2` or `D3` above) and a new replica is created and synced on an available node (Node 2 or 4).
 This is transparent to the application and does not cause downtime.

 If a replica volume is lost and there are enough remaining nodes, a new replica is created and synced on an available node.
 While a new replica is created and